JMasson0706/2x2NormalFormSolver/README.md

 ## Theory

 ### Nash Equilibrium
 A Nash equilibrium is a strategy profile where no player can unilaterally improve their payoff by changing their strategy, given the other player's strategy.

 ### Non-Myopic Equilibrium
 A non-myopic equilibrium is a strategy profile where players anticipate each other's best responses and choose strategies that lead to the best outcome given this anticipation.
 This is a more sophisticated equilibrium concept that considers strategic foresight.

+The key idea is that each player’s mixed strategy (say, “play strategy 1 with probability p, strategy 2 with probability 1–p”) induces a joint distribution over the four possible outcomes in a 2×2 game.
+In calculateExpectedPayoff, for each pure‐strategy pair (i,j) it computes

+prob_i = (i==0 ? p1 : 1–p1),
+prob_j = (j==0 ? p2 : 1–p2),
+joint_prob = prob_i * prob_j;

+and then multiplies that joint probability by the payoff for (i,j).
+Summing over all four (i,j) gives the expected payoff under the mixed strategies.

 ## Dependencies